MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-what-is-a-good-power-platform-governance.md

 In this environment, people have access to the tools, are taught about the rules and how to use the tools accordingly.
 This is mandatory in order to teach makers how to use Power Platform for their personal productivity and for business productivity alike.

-//TODO  rework so that it sounds less hostile "Zielkonflikt" --> unser Artikel The difficult part with governance is, that a there is a conflict of objectives.
+The difficult part with governance is, that a there is a conflict of objectives.
 The objective of the IT department is, to maintain the functionality and security of the system, to keep the status quo.
 When any new tool is introduced, the objective is to change behaviour for the better in order to optimize working processes.
 There is a conflict between keeping the status quo and changing it.
 Both objectives are equally valid, they just come from different areas of the organization.
 In order to understand how to create a governance that maintains data security and protection on the one hand, yet enables users to experience new possibilities to develop business processes through low code platforms, we need to ask ourselves how governance models have often been designed.

 A lot of governance models are still used to prohibit access and possibilities, to shut down and restrict opportunities.
 This comes out of an outdated understanding of the capabilities of users and creates an IT vs Business mentality.